saipraneshm/NYTimesApp/README.md

 * [x] Customized Chrome Tabs toolbar to match the AppTheme
 * [x] Added slide transitions to Chrome Tabs for a better user experience.
 * [x] LocalBroadCastManager to notify for changes in the App.
+* [x] SwipeToRefresh feature to update the results.
+* [x] Added custom retry logic incase of bad response from network.

 ## Video Walkthrough